Communities

 • We could probably add "prevent self-reactions" to the configuration of individual reactions, so a community could allow self-declaration for outdatedness but not workingness.
 I didn't give this much thought during design and testing, I admit.
 Or is it sufficient to show who that reaction comes from?
 We already show who's reacting; would some additional indicator for the author of the post be helpful?

-#1: Initial revision by user avatar Monica Cellio‭ · 2021-10-04T18:53:38Z (over 2 years ago)
+#1: Initial revision by user avatar Monica Cellio‭ · 2021-10-04T18:53:38Z (about 3 years ago)

 Good question.
 A reaction doesn't bestow benefits (reputation, progress toward abilities, or preferential placement on the page), so in one sense reacting to your own post is harmless.
 On the other hand, it does add an attention-grabbing marker, and it might make sense to restrict that.